ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 .. warning::

   The disabling of weights by specifying the keyword argument ``weights:
-  False`` needs to be used with great care; we strongly recommend to **not** use it!
+  False`` needs to be used with great care; from a statistical standpoint, we strongly recommend to **not** use it!